kemar/phoenix-mercury-mover/README.md

 ## Usage

-Once you hit one of the main shortcut keys, a popup shows up that explains which keys to press and what they do.
+Hit one of the main shortcut keys to activate the **move** or **resize** mode:

-There are two main shortcut keys:
+1. `shift-ctrl-alt-up` to move the frontmost window

-1. hit `shift-ctrl-alt-up` to move the frontmost window
+2. `shift-ctrl-alt-right` to resize (from right/down) the frontmost window

-2. hit `shift-ctrl-alt-right` to resize the frontmost window from right/down
+A popup shows up that explains which keys to press and what they do.

-Once a popup is shown, you can hit some keys to move the frontmost window to a preset position and/or size:
+Additionally you can hit some keys while the popup is shown to move the frontmost window to a preset position and/or size:

 - `m` to maximise the window

 - `=` to center the window

 - `h` to move and resize the window to the left half of the screen

-- `esc` to dismiss the popup
+Hit `esc` to dismiss the popup.

 I also included 3 personal custom shortcuts which are heavily dependent on my current screen resolutions and sizes:

 - `s` => `x: 5, y: 27, width: 1204, height: 756`

 - `f` => `x: 5, y: 27, width: 1615, height: 1069`

 - `t` => `x: 5, y: 27`

 ## Acknowledgements